Double Death Cross Strategy – Deadly Accuracy Trading

 So, the best place to hide your protective stop loss is above the 50-day MA and 100-day MA.

-Last but not least, we also need to define where we take profits.
+Last but not least, we need to define where we take profits.

 Step #4: Two-step process for the take profit strategy: Mark on your chart the high of the candle when the 50-day MA crossed below 200-day EMA.
 Take profit when this high is broken.

-In our example below, we can observe this type of price action.
+In the example below, we can observe this type of price action.

 Now all you have to do is to mark the high of the candle when the death cross happened and take profit as soon as the high gets broken.